NIH/NCSU Molecular Biotechnology Training Program (MBTP)

 Trainees' in-state portion of tuition, out-of-state tuition remission, and health insurance will be paid for them.
-When the Trainee receives his or her tuition bill, he or she should complete the "Notice of Sponsorship" form by the due date.

 During the two-year program, trainees will also participate in a capstone biotechnology course which offers case studies and the opportunity to work with students from different disciplines on a design project.
 Other course requirements during the traineeship include instruction in research ethics and professional development.